-In the context of its funding program for the promotion of internationalization, the KU itself also offers partial scholarships for international students.
-This KU scholarship currently amounts to €450 per month and is awarded for a five-month period.
-Students can only apply for the scholarship from their second year of studies onwards.
+The KU itself also offers partial scholarships for international students.
+This KU scholarship currently amounts to €450 per month and is awarded for a fivemonth period.
+Students can only apply for the scholarship from their second year of studies for Bachelor's programs and from their first semester for Master's.
 There is no automatic extension; however, candidates can apply for the scholarship again after expiry of their funding period.
 More information is available at: